somonesummers/demoMITgcm/README.txt

 	This will run plotting, saving figures to the figs/ folder.
 The first plots the side view of the fjord, averaged across the fjord.
 The second plots a map view at depth of -100 meters, with a shadow for ice bergs (-s for shadow).
 The third plots an across fjord slide at 9000 meters (-x 9000) away from the glacier.
 You can add "-q" to only save pngs of the final timestep or "-qq" to only save pngs and view the images in the matplotlib native figure viewer. "-h" will show you the full options for these files.
 They load some defaults from files in "input/plotHelper.py" like the colorbar values.
 You can change those within that file (input/plotHelper.py) if you'd like.

 If you find this fun, you can change the input/data file to have an endTime of 864000 (10 days in seconds).
-If you makeRun (no need to makeBuild again) it will now take around 5 minutes to run, but after 10 days you can see the 2 layer outflow from the plume/bergs separating.
-You will have to make the figures again to see this.
+Next you will call makeRun.sh againe (no need to makeBuild again) and it should take around 5 minutes to run.
+In this 10 day run you can see the 2 seperate outflows from the plume/bergs separating.
+You will have to make the figures again to see this. 'python ../giflookXSlice.py -x 9000' shows this most clearly.